zydou/arti/doc/hsc.md

 $ arti hsc -o storage.keystore.ctor.clients='[{id = "ctor-keystore-id", path = "/path/to/ctor_keystore"}]' ctor-migrate --from ctor-keystore-id
 ```

-The command detects whether keys for the services corresponding to the C Tor keys
+If your Arti client already has some keys for the onion services
-are already present in the primary keystore.
-If so, the user is prompted before
-overwriting.

-You can disable the confirmation prompt and force overwriting using the `-b` option.
+you are migrating discovery keys for,
+they will be removed as part of the migration
+(by default, `ctor-migrate` prompts before removal,
+but you can disable that behavior using `--batch`).

 The `hsc ctor-migrate` command can detect conflicts where multiple keys in the
 registered C Tor keystore belong to the same service.
 This situation is invalid